This Is the Least Amount of Exercise You Need to Live Longer

 The lowest amount of exercise looked at seems to be 75 minutes per week, but current recommendations for adults from the U.S Government are 150 minutes of exercise weekly.

 All-in-all, the best workout is simply the one you consistently enjoy the most.
 Because, as Dr. Halpern says, “If you don’t like it, you won’t do it.”
-Next, check out the best workouts for people who hate exercise.

 - The Lancet: "Minimum amount of physical activity for reduced mortality and extended life expectancy: a prospective cohort study"